cybertraining-dsc/reu2022/project/hpc/rivanna-introduction.md

 ### Installing Cloudmesh into Rivanna

-Once Python 3.10.5 is installed with the ENV3 virutal environment.
+Once Python 3.10.5 is installed with the ENV3 virtual environment.
 Cloudmesh can now be installed by first making a `cm` directory, installing the Cloudmesh Installer through pip and using the installer to get the Cloudmesh files into the `cm` directory.
 All of this can be done using the following